k98kurz/sqloquent/readme.md

 This is a simple and hopefully rather SOLID SQL ORM system.

+NB: need a new name since this ORM shit is rather convoluted, and because it can be used without the ORM features.

 ## Overview

 This package provides a set of interfaces and classes to make using a SQL